fjp/ppp/ch5-errors/trythis/03-error_reporting/README.md

    :caption: errorreporting.cpp
    :linenos:

 It is not possible to test this program with a variety of values because the first call to `int area2 = framed_area(1,z)` terminates the program with an error.
 This happens because the first input argument `1` yields a negative value when subtracted by the `constexpr int frame_width = 2`.
 The following program is an extension to the original `errorreporting.cpp` to fix those issues and add tests where appropriate.
 In this version `framed_area()` does not use `error()`.
-Instead `-1` is returned.
+Instead the return value of `area()` is return directly which is `-1` in case of an error.

 .. literalinclude:: ../ch5-errors/trythis/03-error_reporting/main_extension.cpp
    :language: cpp